Random vectors in the presence of a single big jump: Asymptotic behavior of aggregate claims.

 \section{Asymptotic behavior of aggregate claims.}

-Now we apply the theory to find an asymptotic expression of the present value of discount claims, for a multivariate Poisson risk model, with claims from the distribution class $\mathcal{S}_A$ and permitting risk-free and risky investments simultaneously for the insurer, through a general stochastic process.
+Now, we give an application in risk theory.
+More precisely, we want to find an asymptotic expression for the probability of the entrance of discounted aggregate claims into some rare set $x\,A$, for a multivariate Poisson risk model, with claim distributions from the class $\mathcal{S}_A$ and permitting for the insurer, risk-free and risky investments simultaneously, through a general stochastic process.

-In risk theory there exist several papers considering the asymptotic behavior of aggregate claims or even the ruin probability with claims from the class of subexponential distributions in uni-variate of bi-variate models, see for example \cite{asmussen:1998}, \cite{li:tang:wu:2010}, \cite{jiang:wang:chen:xu:2015}, \cite{yuan:lu:2023} etc. However in most multivariate models we meet as basic assumption the $MRV$ claim distribution class, and additionally the asymptotic dependence among the components of each claim vector, see for example \cite{konstantinides:li:2016} for risk model with constant interest force and \cite{li:2016}, \cite{cheng:konstantinides:wang:2024} for risk models with both risk-free and risky investments.
-In the case of larger claim distribution classes, we refer \cite{samorodnitsky:sun:2016}, where a renewal risk model without discount factor in class $\mathcal{S}_A$ is examined.
+In risk theory there exist several papers considering the asymptotic behavior of discounted aggregate claims; or even the ruin probability, with claims from the class of subexponential distributions in one-dimensional or two-dimensional risk models; see for example \cite{asmussen:1998}, \cite{li:tang:wu:2010}, \cite{jiang:wang:chen:xu:2015}, \cite{yuan:lu:2023}.
+However in most multivariate models we meet as basic assumption the $MRV$ class for the distribution of claims, and additionally the asymptotic dependence among the components of each claim vector; see for example \cite{konstantinides:li:2016} for risk model with constant interest force and \cite{li:2016}, \cite{cheng:konstantinides:wang:2022}, \cite{cheng:konstantinides:wang:2024} for risk models with both risk-free and risky investments.
+In the case of larger claim distribution classes, we refer \cite{samorodnitsky:sun:2016}, where a renewal risk model without interest force and with multivariate subexponential claims is examined.

 Motivated by the modern insurance industry, having in mind that most of the insurance companies invest their surpluses, we consider a multivariate risk model, which covers a general price process of the financial portfolio.
-The following concept is inspired by \cite{chen:liu:2023}, and generalizes in some sense this result in multidimensional set up.
+The following concept is inspired by \cite{chen:liu:2023}, and generalizes in some sense their result in multidimensional set up.